-The Deanery Choirs Evensong at Shorne Church was a very pleasant occasion for all those who took part and also a musical treat for the Congregation.
+The Deanery Choirs Evensong at Shorne Church was a very pleasant occasion for all

 The summer is almost over now and time to prepare for the Harvest Music.

 It has been a busy summer with quite a few Weddings.
 In spite of the holidays we have been able to field a reasonable size choir for these occasions.